-This collection of over 7,600 objects comprises a range of pre-Roman, Roman, Saxon, medieval and post medieval coins from the area; more than 200 medieval jettons comprising French, Anglo-Gallic and German issues; and 17th, 18th and 19th century tokens mainly issued by the traders, merchants and corporations of Winchester and Hampshire.
+This collection comprises 7,600 objects including coins ranging from pre-Roman to post medieval, more than 200 medieval jettons comprising French, Anglo-Gallic and German issues, and 17th, 18th and 19th century tokens mainly issued by the traders, merchants and corporations of Winchester and Hampshire.

 The collection has been built up through archaeological investigation, supplemented by purchase following specialist advice.
-The collection will continue to expand through excavations, donation, acquisition or loan where it contributes to completing the collection or has particular archaeological significance.
 Coins, tokens and jettons from the collection are displayed at the City Museum and Westgate Museum.
 Those not on display are held in the F2 store where they are available for study by appointment.